iboB/ibob.github.com/_posts/2022-09-17-transparent-lookups-for-maps-and-sets.md

 auto usf = us.find("bullet-proof socks and shoes");
 ```

-So... what happens here?
+So, what happens here?
 Four `std::string`-s are constructed.
-Four times memory is absolutely pointlessly allocated, just to compare with range which is known at compile time.
-This problem is quite annoying and it is my opinion that it makes pre-C++14 `std::map/set` and pre-C++20 `std::unordered_map/set` practically useless, even outright a bad choice when the key is a string.
+Four times memory is absolutely pointlessly allocated for ranges which are known at compile time.
+This problem is quite annoying and it is my opinion that it makes pre-C++14 `std::map/set` and pre-C++20 `std::unordered_map/set` practically useless, even outright a bad choice, when the key is a string.

 As you might suspect, an intrusive solution to this problem is trivial and can well work with C++11 and even C++98.
-The thing is that is has to be intrusive.
+The thing is that it *has* to be intrusive.
 One has to have control over the declaration of the lookup methods and operators of these types.
 One needs to be able to make them templates by key.

 And this is precicely what has been done to these standard containers with C++14 and 20.

 However, non-standard containers exist, like the ones in [Boost.Container](https://www.boost.org/doc/libs/1_80_0/doc/html/container.html) and [many](https://github.com/iboB/itlib/blob/master/include/itlib/flat_map.hpp) [other](https://github.com/greg7mdp/sparsepp) [libraries](https://github.com/search?l=C%2B%2B&q=hash+table&type=Repositories) which support transparent lookup for C++11, some even for C++98.

 Curiously enough (to me) transparent lookup is very rarely enabled by default, and indeed it isn't for the standard library containers and Boost.Container.
 Even with C++20 the code from the example above will still allocate strings.
 Even though lookup methods are templates by key, they won't try to select an overload of `operator<`, `operator==` or specializations of `std::hash` for the types being searched by default.
 The compare and hash functors need to explicitly allow it and `std::less<T>`, `std::hash<T>`, and `std::equal_to<T>` don't.
 Not for a concrete T anyway. `std::less<void>` does, though.
-This is the default value of the template parameter since C++14, but not the default template argument of the containers themselves.
+This is the default value of the template parameter since C++14, but not the default template parameter of the containers themselves.

 Thus, to make lookups transparent in `std::map` and `std::set`, compiling with C++14 is not enough.
-You also need to explicitly specify comparators.
+You also need to explicitly specify the compare functor.
 Like so:

 ```c++
 std::map<std::string, int, std::less<>> m;